jaredly/j3/Roadmap.md

+- [x] ok validate the stuff
+- [ ] move the web UI over to the new type checking and valdiation

 ## maybeeee nodeToType should ... potentially not even return an ast node?
 hmmmmmmm
 I mean we've got our "unrsolved", right?